 UK rules regarding DB schemes are a little out of date in terms of the 20 times multiplier.
 Most DB schemes’ Cash Equivalent Transfer Values (CETV) are calculated at 30 times or more.
 This means that the actual CETV applied at retirement or transfer may be considerably more than expected.
 If an individual is still a long way from retirement, he/she should take this into account.

 There is a need to be careful when comparing benefits from DB schemes with QROPS or DC transfers.
 Official Critical Yield (CY) calculations should have been updated following the pension freedoms legislation of 2015.
-The old rules still assume that an annuity is the only DC option; this has made CY assumptions almost irrelevant.
+The new rules still assume that an annuity is the only DC option; this has made CY assumptions almost irrelevant.
 In short, a CY rate is the investment yield required to equal any DB pension income prediction.
 As such, the analysis may suggest you need to achieve a 6% rate of investment return to equal your DB pension.
-The problem with such a calculation is that there is an assumption that individuals will withdraw a low-rate annuity (of perhaps around 4% p.a.).
+The problem with this calculation is that there is an assumption that individuals will withdraw a low-rate annuity (of perhaps around 4% p.a.).
 In practice, however, and as a result of new UK pension freedoms, a lot of retirees would seek to draw down more than an annuity would permit, thus invalidating any CY calculation.

 Moreover, as there is now no requirement to take an annuity, DC schemes have become more attractive in terms of passing wealth down through generations.
 Previously, a surviving spouse would receive a pension at 50% of the value; the remainder would be forfeit.
 In the new era, this is no longer the case.

 LTA Protection is a relatively complex area of financial planning that requires scrutiny.
 If unsure about limits and how best to approach this issue, we recommend that you seek professional advice.